Feeding Frenzy: Do Deer Eat Green Acorns?

 Another strategy employed by deer involves consuming green acorns in smaller quantities throughout the day.
 By doing so, they can avoid overwhelming their digestive system with high levels of tannins at once.

-Read More Do Deer Eat Blackberries?
+Read More Do Deer Eat Hazelnuts?
+Unveiling Their Nut Preferences

 Additionally, deer have been observed exhibiting behaviors such as regurgitating and re-chewing partially digested food, allowing them to break down tannins more effectively and derive greater nutritional value from their diet.